Turkey starts joint patrols with U.S. forces in Syria's Manbij

-ISTANBUL/MANBIJ, Syria (Reuters) - Turkish and U.S. forces started joint patrols in the Manbij region of northern Syria on Thursday, Turkey’s Defence Minister Hulusi Akar said.
+ISTANBUL/MANBIJ, Syria (Reuters) - Turkish and U.S. forces began joint patrols on Thursday in the Manbij region of northern Syria, which has been a source of friction between Ankara and Washington in recent years.

+Turkey’s Defence Minister Hulusi Akar confirmed the start of the patrols in Manbij, about 30 km (19 miles) from the Turkish border.

 Turkish and U.S. forces have been carrying out coordinated but independent patrols near Manbij since June.